tomhel/Chip-86/README.md

 ####Code blocks

 Translated code is divided into blocks.
 The size of blocks is important for emulation speed.
-If the blocks are to small to much time will be spent in the dipatcher.
+If the blocks are to small to much time will be spent in the dispatcher.

 ####Basic blocks